Therapy

 • The impact of trauma can be compounded by structural inequities.

-• Service providers must engage children, adults, and families with gentility and cultural humility through all phases of treatment.
+• Service providers must engage children, adults, and families with gentility and humility through all phases of treatment.

 While serving as a psychologist at Contra Costa County’s Juvenile Hall, Dr. Gerchow and several young men co-designed a sensory-based mindfulness and relaxation class.
 In 2019, the class was highlighted at the Coalition for Juvenile Justice Conference in Washington, D.C.